pachyderm/pachyderm/doc/docs/master/reference/helm_values.md

 - `port` is the cloudql database port to expose.
 The default is `5432`

 - `service.type` specifies the Kubernetes type of the cloudsqlAuthProxy service.
 The default is `ClusterIP`.

+### oidc

+This section is to configure the oidc settings within pachyderm.

+- `oidc.issuerURI` specifies the Oauth Issuer.
+Inferred if running locally or using ingress.

+- `oidc.requireVerifiedEmail` specifies whether email verification is required for authentication.

+- `oidc.IDTokenExpiry` specifies the duration where OIDC ID Tokens are valid.

+- `oidc.RotationTokenExpiry` if set, enables OIDC Rotation Tokens and specifies the duration where they are valid.

+- `oidc.upstreamIDPs` specifies a list of Identity Providers to use for authentication.

+- `oidc.mockIDP` when set to `true`, specifes to ignore `upstreamIDPs` in favor of a placeholder IDP with a username/password preset to "admin" and "password".

+- `oidc.userAccessibleOauthIssuerHost` specifies the Oauth issuer's address host that's used in the Oauth authorization redirect URI.
+This value is only necessary in local settings or anytime the registered Issuer address isn't accessible outside the cluster.